 England Women and Bangladesh Women may not have faced each other often, but each encounter gives interesting insights into their strengths, strategies, and form.
-Below is a comprehensive review of their head-to-head records, recent form, and what to expect when they meet again.
+Below is a comprehensive review of their head-to-head records, recent form, and what we learned from their latest World Cup clash.

 England Women vs Bangladesh Head-to-Head Records: